k4my4b/Game_of_Life/README.md

 >             1 1 1       // nth row
 >             0 0 0       // last row, each consists of columns of 1s and 0s (seperated by white space) where 1 = live cell and 0 = dead

-Modify the example seed.txt file to your liking, making sure you adhear to the formatting.
+Modify the example seed.txt file to your liking, making sure you adhere to the format described above.

 # Assumptions
 1- Grid is an N x N adjacency matrix, and that by "infinite" we simply mean N can be any number and so we should be able to accommodate for any size grid as long as we have the memory/space for it.